 Most obviously, you'll see a large dark grey notification on the lock screen.
 This will also tell you how long the mode will be on for.

-If there's room for it (the X-series handsets don't, because of the notch), a faint little crescent-moon icon will appear in the top bar on your iPhone or iPad's screen.
+If there's room for it (the X- and 11-series handsets don't, because of the notch), a faint little crescent-moon icon will appear in the top bar on your iPhone or iPad's screen.
 On the righthand side, slightly to the left of the battery indicator.

 How to call someone using Do Not Disturb